pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 requests
 ```

-Execute your policy pack against your Pulumi Program with the following to submit for your swag:
+Execute your policy pack against your Pulumi Program with the following command at the root of your repo to submit for your swag:

 ```shell
 pulumi preview --policy-pack policy --policy-pack-config swag.json
 ```

 Congratulations!
 You completed the first Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy -y`.
 Otherwise, have fun playing around with your new serverless application!
 Add whatever you like, or try one of the many other Pulumi Blueprints.
 Your swag will be in the mail shortly!
+Note that you'll only get one piece no matter how many times you submit :)

 Wanna yell it from the rooftops?
 Write a blog or post a quick video about it?
 Let us know and we'll send you an extra, super secret piece of swag!
 Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).